Frequently Asked Questions

 If you share or transfer control of your membership, we will eventually detect that, and the membership will be suspended.
 Murphy's law guarantees that this will happen at the time that is most inconvenient and problematic for you.
 If you're reading this entry, that time is probably now.

-If you do not have access to that email address, or if that email address does not belong to you (for example because someone else created a membership in your name despite the bold print warning not to do that), you must additionally complete the verification steps for a lost email address.
+If you do not have access to that email address, if that email address does not belong to you (for example because someone else created a membership in your name despite the bold print warning not to do that), or if we determine that access to that email address has been compromised, you will have to complete the login recovery process.

 If you are not the named member, and someone else gave you control over their membership and it was subsequently frozen as a result, you will not be able to complete this process.
 Only the named member can do so.
 Your only recourse is to find them and obtain their assistance.
 This is true even if they quit, got fired, moved away, were voted out of office, broke up the band, divorced, went to jail, graduated, made a vow that forbids use of technology, whatever.